Marcus Tullius Cicero

 Early non-oratory works by Cicero either deal with the art of oratory and rhetoric (De InventioneDe Oratore) or with politics (De Re PublicaDe Legibus).

-The work is a somewhat Cicero’s defense of himself.
+The work is in some ways Cicero’s defense of himself.
 The two orators, as Cicero imagined them, discussed how orators are both masters of eloquence and great men who ought to steer the country rightly with use of good words.
 M. Antonius argues contra Crassus that they do not need to be philosophers, but they ought to be introspective and careful listeners, able to put to use good argumentation.
-This echoes Aristophanes’ and Plato’s charge that the sophists did not care to what end their rhetoric served so long as they were payed; true philosophers, like true orators, cultivated learning and morals together.
+This echoes Aristophanes’ and Plato’s charge that the sophists did not care to what end their rhetoric served so long as they were paid; true philosophers, like true orators, cultivated learning and morals together.

 Cicero contributed little to the overall development of philosophy; however, his importance lies in translating Greek ideas into Latin for a Roman audience, injecting some Roman sensibilities along the way.
 Works of his like the De Natura Deorum provided neat summaries of philosophical schools for Roman readers while still tackling questions that would have been more pertinent to Roman readers than Greek ones; for example, a major focus of De Natura Deorum concerns the problem of private atheism in a system (like the Romans’) which demanded public worship.